-Overview This section provides SSO sample configurations that show how to configure the client side and the server side in a variety of different ways.
-Client SSO configurations The following client configurations appear in Example 15: sso_client_x509-configuration for an SSO client that uses X.509 certificate-based SSO credentials to authenticate itself to the server. sso_client_gssup-configuration for an SSO client that provides username and password (GSSUP)-based SSO credentials to authenticate itself to the server. sso_client_gssup_x509-configuration for an SSO client that can authenticate itself to a server using either username/password-based SSO credentials or X.509 certificate-based SSO credentials, depending on the requirements of the server.
-Server SSO configurations on the requirements of the server.
-The following server configurations appear in Example 15: auth_csi-configuration for a server that requires the client to provide credentials over CSI.
-Three client scenarios are supported by this server configuration, as follows: Client with username/password credentials (SSO not enabled).
-Client with username/password-based SSO credentials.
-Client with X.509 certificate-based SSO credentials. auth_csi_and_x509-configuration for a server that requires both X.509 certificate credentials (over SSL/TLS) and username/password credentials (over CSIv2).
-The following client scenarios are supported by this server configuration: Client with both X.509 certificate credentials and username/password credentials (SSO not enabled).
-Client with both X.509 certificate credentials and username/password credentials (SSO not enabled).
-Client with both X.509 certificate credentials and username/password credentials (SSO not enabled).
-Client with both X.509 certificate credentials and username/password credentials (SSO not enabled).
+This section provides SSO sample configurations that show how to configure the client side and the server side in a variety of different ways.

+Client SSO configurations

+The following client configurations appear in Example 15:

+- sso_client_x509-configuration for an SSO client that uses X.509 certificate-based SSO credentials to authenticate itself to the server. - sso_client_gssup-configuration for an SSO client that provides username and password (GSSUP)-based SSO credentials to authenticate itself to the server. - sso_client_gssup_x509-configuration for an SSO client that can authenticate itself to a server using either username/password-based SSO credentials or X.509 certificate-based SSO credentials, depending on the requirements of the server.

+Server SSO configurations

+The following server configurations appear in Example 15:

+- auth_csi-configuration for a server that requires the client to provide credentials over CSI.
+Three client scenarios are supported by this server configuration, as follows: - Client with username/password credentials (SSO not enabled). - Client with username/password-based SSO credentials. - Client with X.509 certificate-based SSO credentials. - auth_csi_and_x509-configuration for a server that requires both X.509 certificate credentials (over SSL/TLS) and username/password credentials (over CSIv2).
+The following client scenarios are supported by this server configuration: - Client with both X.509 certificate credentials and username/password credentials (SSO not enabled). - Client with X.509 certificate-based SSO credentials. - Client with both X.509 certificate credentials and username/password-based SSO credentials.